S3-working-group/s3-practical-guide/docs/all.md

     -   A circle's members act within the constraints of their domain .
     -   Each circle can create value autonomously.
 -   **self-governing**:
-    -   A circle's members ongoingly continuously decides together what to do to account for their domain, and set constraints on how and when things will be done.
+    -   A circle's members continuously decide together what to do to account for their domain, and set constraints on how and when things will be done.
 -  **equivalence of circle members**
     -   All members of a circle are equally accountable for governance of the circle's domain.